-It's really interesting to see your progress and you've made a boat!
+Itâs really interesting to see how your work has evolved, and youâve created a boat!
 And a city!

-Your illustration is super cool, you've managed the perspective well, it's clear, there's a nice setting around, a holiday atmosphere, I really like the treatment of the water which works very well and the boat is nice.
+Your illustration is really cool; youâve handled the perspective well.
+Itâs clear, and we have a nice setting around it, a holiday atmosphere.
+I really like how youâve treated the water, it works very well, and the boat looks great.

-Honestly, itâs cool ^^
+Honestly, itâs awesome!

-Well, glad you found it cool.
-The postcard effect is more of a consequence.
+Good, Iâm glad you found it interesting.
+The postcard effect is more of a side effect.

-I went to Brittany, so sea, boat, harbor, and creperie...
-I sent a limited number of sketches (I did twice as many) so the ones accompanying the drawing are not the most relevant, because at one point I was on a "fishing" trip.
+I was in Brittany, so there was the sea, boats, a harbor, and a crĂȘperie⊠I sent a limited number of postcards (I actually sent twice as many), so the ones that accompany the drawing arenât the most relevant, because at one point I went âfishing.â

 Here is my drawing!
-I didn't include the sketches in the previous course because I had a bit of trouble finding inspiration, so it took me several tries.
+I didnât include the sketches in the previous lesson because I had a little trouble finding inspiration, so it took me a lot of attempts.

 Here is my drawing, thank you in advance for your feedback :)

-So, I'm bothered because on one hand the composition is cool, it's clean, clear, and neat.
+So, Iâm a bit torn because on the one hand, the composition is good, itâs clean, clear, and well-executed.

-On the other hand, there is a huge problem with perspective.
-That said, this could be a deliberate choice; we see this kind of perspective on board game layouts, for example.
+But on the other hand, thereâs a huge perspective problem.
+That said, it could be a stylistic choice; you see this kind of perspective on board game layouts, for example.

-But I don't think that was the intended effect.
+But I donât think that was the intended effect.

-I've attached a correction to show you the crux of the problem.
+Iâve attached a correction to show you the core of the problem.

 Overall, you have two different perspectives in your drawing.
-On one side, your ground, the little river, the bridge, the street lamps, and the benches are viewed from above.
+On one hand, your ground, the small river, the bridge, the streetlights, and the benches are on a plane that weâre looking down on.

-On the other side, we have the hotel which we are looking at head-on, with the horizon line in front of us.
+On the other hand, we have the hotel, which weâre looking at head-on, with the horizon line in front of us.

-Conclusion: it's physically impossible.
+Conclusion: itâs physically impossible.

-So, I've made a correction to standardize by choosing one perspective or the other.
+So, Iâve made a correction to unify it by choosing one perspective or the other.

-It looks great, even in color your image reads well it's really neat (and +1 for the dragon ;p).
+It looks really good, and even with the color, the image is easy to read â itâs really cool (and +1 for the dragon ;p).

 Tu t'en sors bien avec les feutres Jojo !